-While methods that explicitly incorporate the orientation of the solid surface~\cite{kruger_computer_2012, rettinger_rheology_2022} can provide detailed accuracy, they require complex geometric information and intricate implementations, which limits their practicality for large-scale simulations, especially on GPUs.
-Instead, we use an approach based solely on the volume fraction of solid within each fluid cell, offering a balance between accuracy, efficiency, and ease of implementation.
+In this work, no explicit tagging of cells as fluid or solid is performed.
+Instead, for cells intersected by a particle, we compute the fraction of solid volume contained within each fluid cell.
+This quantity provides a continuous measure of the local fluid–solid overlap and allows for a smooth representation of the interface on the Cartesian grid.
+This approach avoids a sharp classification of cells and instead relies on a local solid fraction to account for partially occupied cells, offering a good compromise between accuracy, computational efficiency, and ease of implementation.
 This method, known in the LB community as the \emph{partially saturated method} (PSM), is closely related to the \emph{volume penalization method} widely used in CFD~\cite{NGUYEN2021225}.

 In the PSM, each lattice cell may be partially occupied by one or more solids, and the local collision operator is adjusted according to the cell’s solid fraction.
-This effectively creates a penalization-like blending between fluid and solid behavior, by enforcing the no-slip condition through a smooth transition across the interface~\cite{noble_lattice-boltzmann_1998}.
+This effectively creates a penalization-like blending between fluid and solid behavior, by enforcing the no-slip condition through a smooth transition across the interface~\cite{noble_lattice-Boltzmann_1998}.
 The inclusion of partially saturated cells modifies the standard LBM collision step as follows

 where

 for a fluid collision operator based on the TRT approach.
 Here, $\Omega^s_{i,k}$ is the \emph{solid collision operator} that accounts for the influence of solid particle $k$ on the local fluid cell.
 The weighting factor $B_k$ depends on the volume fraction of the cell occupied by solid $k$, while $B_{\mathrm{tot}} = \sum_k B_k$ represents the cumulative contribution of all solids present in the cell.